 - AVOID LIQUIDATION OF FIREARMS WHILE PROHIBITED FROM POSSESSING: An established gun trust may be useful in some cases where the grantor is suddenly prohibited from possessing firearms due to one of several types of protective order.
 With court permission, grantor’s agent under power of attorney may transfer the firearms to himself or another as successor trustee of the gun trust; however, the court must be assured grantor lacks control over the trust and this may require amending the trust instrument to something resembling what I occasionally use (guided by Henderson) for clients prohibited now but expecting restoration of gun rights within a few years, for example under CWIC 5150 due to 72 hour hold, or where a plea of guilty to a “felony/misdemeanor wobbler” is anticipated soon.

-- AVOID CONSERVATORSHIP DURING INCAPACITY: A danger with many of the mill-spec (as in gun trust mill) gun trusts is that they often are not at all integrated with an estate plan, if one even exists.
+- AVOID CONSERVATORSHIP DURING INCAPACITY: Control what happens to your firearms while you are incapacitated due to illness or injury!
+(You might actually recover, and wonder what happened to your favorite carry gun!)
+A danger with many of the mill-spec (as in gun trust mill) gun trusts is that they often are not at all integrated with an estate plan, if one even exists.
 A properly drafted gun trust will allow a successor trustee to take over in the event of incapacity, but unless there is a valid power of attorney granting an agent authority to transfer firearms to the successor gun trustee, conservatorship may be required for an order allowing the transfer.
 (A power of attorney executed for use with the gun trust may have the effect of revoking one done as part of an estate plan, causing other problems).

-- AVOID PROBATE AT DEATH: In California, full probate is expensive.
+- AVOID PROBATE AT DEATH: Control what happens to your firearms after death!
+In California, full probate is also expensive.
 I have a dozen or so clients with gun collections alone valuable enough to require full probate.
 Smaller estates below $150,000 may avoid full probate using an affidavit procedure.
 The small estate affidavit procedure is also expensive.
-Both can be avoided using a gun trust.
+Both may be avoided using a gun trust.
 (If you are thinking “why not just avoid probate by putting the guns in my joint trust” keep in mind the technical felony possible with joint trusts.)
+[There is some grey in whether a successor trustee can simply take over without an FFL involved, or whether an FFL could even handle the transfer without a decedent at the table; the issue will probably be clarified at some point but if still a problem the executor will transfer to the successor gun trustee or set up a testamentary gun trust to implement the plan as intended.]

 - AVOID COURT WHERE BENEFICIARY IS MINOR: Court involvement may be necessary where a distribution is made to a minor.
 A properly drafted gun trust will avoid this outcome by retaining the firearms in trust until the beneficiary reaches the required age.